Is lightning near Santa Fe right now?

 When is thunderstorm season in Santa Fe?

-Santa Fe sees the most lightning July–September, averaging about undefined thunderstorm days a year.
+Santa Fe sees the most lightning July–September, the height of the regional storm season.

 Can I get lightning alerts for Santa Fe?